Will your firm pass HMRC’s new test?

 For 2017 is the date that HMRC’s ‘Aspire’ contract ends and by that date all HMRC’s new IT systems must be in place – tested, working and secure.

 We are already painfully aware that the government has been rethinking its approach to IT across all government departments, not only at HMRC.
 HMRC is required to fully digitise the many different taxation systems in the hope that this will reduce the number of paper filings and phone calls made to HMRC and thus eventually save some £50m annually in administrative costs.
 This article considers how far that new process has progressed, what more is to be done and focuses on one area that might require members’ attention.

-- New man in control: Mark Dearnley
+New man in control: Mark Dearnley

-- The SIAM model
+The SIAM model

-- HMRC’s current IT workload
+HMRC’s current IT workload

-- HMRC’s four ‘examplar’ projects
+HMRC’s four ‘examplar’ projects

 - Digital self assessment

-- Business Tax dashboard
+- Business tax dashboard

-- PAYE Online
+- PAYE for employees

 - Agent online self serve